Under a new proposed law, the practice could become legal here, making Arizona more like its neighboring state and many European countries.

 Still, polls have found that the vast majority of in California don't like it.

-Bob Eberhardt, chair of the Arizona Confederation of Motorcycle Clubs, said he "absolutely" thought lane-splitting should be legal — for safety reasons.
+Arizona Confederation of Motorcycle Clubs, said he "absolutely" thought lane-splitting should be legal — for safety reasons.

 Lane-splitting would likely "greatly reduce" rear-end collisions of motorcycles, he said.
 But he acknowledged it might take some getting used to by other motorists.